Class of 2015

 Class of 2012

 Alanna Barnett took a position teaching English at SC Whitmore School in Fall 2012.
-In December 2012, she was accepted in the Master of Arts in English program at the College of Charleston.
 Alanna recently received the SCPCSD SC Whitmore School 2014 Teacher of the Year Award.
+In May 2015, she received her Master of Arts in English jointly from the College of Charleston and the Citadel.

 In May 2012, Philip Carter was commissioned as a second lieutenant in the U.S. Army.

 After graduation, Cameron Cook, the 2012 Outstanding Senior in Creative Writing, worked as director of audience development at independent film company Paris MTN Scout in Greenville, SC.
 In October 2012, his short story, “Moans Like Sirens,” was selected to be filmed as part of the 2013 Expecting Goodness Short Film Festival.
 In 2013, he co-founded and became editor-in-chief at the website CultureMass, and then he began the MAT program at Converse College in Spartanburg, SC.
-He has also been making short films, including Comfort and Hester.
+He has also been making short films, including Comfort, Hester, and Anywhere.
+In 2014, he created Elsewhere Station, “a web series made entirely of standalone short films that feature supernatural, surreal, and dark subject matter.”
+The episodes include “Alms,” “Listeners,” and “Exeter” (all three of which Cameron wrote, directed, and edited), as well as “Open Door,” which Cameron co-directed and edited.
+In January 2015, the music video of “Fall Upon Me” he directed for Wasted Wine debuted.
+Cameron has accepted a position as an English teacher at Greer Middle College Charter High School in Taylors, SC, beginning Fall 2015.

 For the summer after graduation, Erin Fish will work at Ghost Ranch in New Mexico while considering options for an MA in Rhetoric and Composition.